Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

     # train on 32 GPUs (4 nodes)
     trainer = Trainer(gpus=8, distributed_backend='ddp', num_nodes=4)

-This Lightning implementation of ddp calls your script under the hood multiple times with the correct environment variables.
-If your code does not support this (ie: jupyter notebook, colab, or a nested script without a root package), use `dp` or `ddp_spawn`
+This Lightning implementation of DDP calls your script under the hood multiple times with the correct environment variables.
+If your code does not support this (ie: jupyter notebook, colab, or a nested script without a root package), use `dp` or `ddp_spawn`.

 .. code-block:: bash

-    # example for 3 GPUs ddp
+    # example for 3 GPUs DDP
     MASTER_ADDR=localhost MASTER_PORT=random() WORLD_SIZE=3 NODE_RANK=0 LOCAL_RANK=0 python my_file.py --gpus 3 --etc
     MASTER_ADDR=localhost MASTER_PORT=random() WORLD_SIZE=3 NODE_RANK=1 LOCAL_RANK=0 python my_file.py --gpus 3 --etc
     MASTER_ADDR=localhost MASTER_PORT=random() WORLD_SIZE=3 NODE_RANK=2 LOCAL_RANK=0 python my_file.py --gpus 3 --etc

-The reason we use ddp this way is because `ddp_spawn` has a few limitations (because of Python and PyTorch):
+We use DDP this way because `ddp_spawn` has a few limitations (due to Python and PyTorch):

 1. Since `.spawn()` trains the model in subprocesses, the model on the main process does not get updated.

-2. Dataloader(num_workers=N) where N is large bottlenecks training with ddp... ie: it will be VERY slow or not work at all.
+2. Dataloader(num_workers=N), where N is large, bottlenecks training with DDP... ie: it will be VERY slow or won't work at all.
 This is a PyTorch limitation.

 3. Forces everything to be picklable.

-However, if you don't mind these limitations, please use `ddp_spawn`.
+However, if you don't mind these limitations, you can use `ddp_spawn`.

 Distributed Data Parallel 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In certain cases, it's advantageous to use all batches on the same machine instead of a subset.
-For instance you might want to compute a NCE loss where it pays to have more negative samples.
+For instance, you might want to compute a NCE loss where it pays to have more negative samples.

-In  this case, we can use ddp2 which behaves like dp in a machine and ddp across nodes.
+In  this case, we can use DDP2 which behaves like DP in a machine and DDP across nodes.
 DDP2 does the following:

 1. Copies a subset of the data to each node.